-Full schedule for this year’s COP26 climate summit in Glasgow
+Full schedule for this year’s Cop26 climate summit in Glasgow

-COP26 programme: Full schedule for this year’s UN climate conference in Glasgow
+Cop26 programme: Full schedule for this year’s UN climate conference in Glasgow

 Summit to unfold over 12 days amid intense pressure on world leaders to walk away with a plan

-COP26, the 26th UN Climate Change Conference of the Parties will finally commence in Glasgow, Scotland, at the end of October, a year after it was delayed because of the Covid-19 pandemic.
+Cop26, the 26th UN Climate Change Conference of the Parties will finally commence in Glasgow, Scotland, at the end of October, a year after it was delayed because of the Covid-19 pandemic.

 Hosted by the UK under the presidency of former business secretary Alok Sharma and in partnership with Italy, the summit at the city’s SEC Centre will bring together the biggest gathering of world leaders ever assembled on British soil over the course of its 12-day run from Sunday 31 October to Friday 12 November.